meteor/galaxy-docs/content/commands.md

 <h4>Windows</h4>

-On Windows, the `DEPLOY_HOSTNAME` command should be split into two separate commands, occupying two separate lines.
+On Windows, the deploy command should be split into two separate commands, occupying two separate lines.

 `DEPLOY_HOSTNAME=...` should be changed to `SET DEPLOY_HOSTNAME...` and should occupy one line.
 `meteor deploy` should occupy another line.

 You don't have to set `DEPLOY_HOSTNAME` if you app meets the conditions described above.

-<h3 id="transfer-app">Transfer application</h3>
+<h3 id="transfer-app">transfer</h3>

+`meteor authorized` can be used to transfer applications.

 - Transfer with Meteor 1.3 or higher versions: `DEPLOY_HOSTNAME=galaxy.meteor.com meteor authorized [your_existing_hostname] --transfer [new_account_name]`